Vice President of the Maldives: The Office of the Vice President

-As a result of these responsibilities, the Office of the Vice President and its duties are determined by the president.
-Under the current government, President Nasheed has charged the vice president's office with implementing a plan to become carbon neutral by 2020, as well as to tackle a drug problem which affects more than half of the youth population.
+As a result of these responsibilities, the Office of the Vice President and its duties are determined by the President.
+Under the current government, President Nasheed has charged the Vice President's office with implementing a plan to become Carbon Neutral by 2020, as well as to tackle a drug problem which affects more than half of the youth population.

-First vice president
+The First Vice President

-The first vice president of the Maldives was Ibrahim Muhammad Didi of Rayyithunge Muthagaddim Party, who was appointed to the position by President Mohamed Amin Didi (1 January 1953 to 2 September 1953).
-On the terms that the vacancy of the office of the President leads to the succession of the Vice President to presidency, Ibraahim Didi also served as acting president from 2 September 1953 to 7 March 1954 after the banishment of Mohamed Amin Didi.
+The first Vice President of the Maldives was Ibrahim Muhammad Didi of Rayyithunge Muthagaddim Party, who was appointed to the position by President Mohamed Amin Didi (1 January 1953 to 2 September 1953).
+On the terms that the vacancy of the office of the President leads to the succession of the Vice President to the presidency, Ibrahim Didi also served as acting president from 2 September 1953 to 7 March 1954 after the banishment of Mohamed Amin Didi.

-Ibrahim Nasir appointed several of his cabinet ministers as vice presidents following the dismissal of Prime Minister Ahmed Zaki.
+Ibrahim Nasir appointed several of his cabinet ministers as Vice Presidents following the dismissal of Prime Minister Ahmed Zaki.

-The Maldives did not have vice presidents during the rule of Muhammad Fareed Didi and the presidency of Maumoon Abdul Gayoom.
+The Maldives did not have Vice Presidents during the reign of Sultan Muhammad Fareed Didi (1954-68) and the Presidency of Maumoon Abdul Gayoom (1978-2008).

-First elected vice president
+The First Elected Vice President

-Under the new constitution created the constitutional assembly and ratified by President Gayoom on 7 August 2008, the post of vice president was once again created with the duties described above.
+Under the new constitution created the constitutional assembly and ratified by President Gayoom on 7 August 2008, the post of Vice President was once again created with the duties described above.

-Under the new constitution, Dr. Mohammed Waheed Hassan of the Gaumee Itthihaad Party became the first elected vice president of Maldives and was sworn into office on November 11, 2008.
-Mohamed Nasheed was elected into office as the president of the Maldives and together they effectively ended the 30-year rule of then Asia's longest-serving ruler President Gayoom.
+Under the new constitution, Dr. Mohamed Waheed Hassan of the Gaumee Itthihaad Party became the first elected Vice President of the Maldives and was sworn into office on November 11, 2008.
+Mohamed Nasheed was elected into office as the President of the Maldives and together they effectively ended the 30 year rule of then Asia's longest serving ruler President Gayoom.

-Waheed was the seniormost Maldivian in the United Nations when he retired from it in June 2008, in order to return to the Maldives and become politically active.
+Dr. Waheed was the senior-most Maldivian in the United Nations when he retired from it in June 2008, to return to the Maldives and become politically active.
 While in the UN, Dr. Waheed was the head of UNICEF for South Asia, Afghanistan, Yemen, Macedonia, Montenegro, and Turkmenistan.
-Dr. Waheed was the Third Maldivian to receive a PhD having done so from the prestigious Stanford University, having specialized in International Development.
+Dr. Waheed was the first Maldivian to receive a PhD having done so from the prestigious Stanford University, having specialized in International Development.

-He has been involved in politics in Maldives since 1989 when we won a Parliamentary seat with the highest number of votes recorded up to that point.
+He has been involved in politics in the Maldives since 1989, when he won a Parliamentary seat with the highest number of votes recorded up to that point.
 However, he was forced out of the country after having pursued a bill on human rights that was not looked favored upon by the administration at the time.
-Waheed then spent 16 years working for UNICEF.
+Dr. Waheed then spent 16 years working for UNICEF.

-Waheed is currently married to Ilham Hussain and has three children.
-Their eldest daughter Widhadh (32) is an architect and owns an IT firm in California.
-Their second daughter Fidha (29)is a PhD student in East West psychology at the California Institute of Integral Studies, and their son Salim Waheed (23) is in his final year at Stanford University, studying political science.
+Dr. Waheed is currently married to Ilham Hussain and has three children.
+Their eldest daughter, Widhadh (32), is an architect and owns an IT firm in California.
+Their second daughter Fidha (29) is a PhD student in East West psychology at the California Institute of Integral Studies, and their son Salim Waheed (23) is in his final year at Stanford University, studying Political Science.